komuw/sewer/README.md

 certificate_key = client.certificate_key
 account_key = client.account_key

-print "your certicate is:", certificate print "your certificate's key is:", certificate_key print "\n\n" print "you can write them to a file then add that file to your favourite webserver."
+print "your certificate is:", certificate print "your certificate's key is:", certificate_key print "\n\n" print "you can write them to a file then add that file to your favourite webserver."